STGTraffic/TWIST/README.md

 python train.py
 ```

-The pre-trained models are provided, and run the following code to test the model.
+Run the following code can test the pre-trained model.

 ```
 python test.py